 Berkeley provides many services, tips, and resources to help you protect your personal safety.
 The campus also provides resources to support you if you have experienced a crime or harassment.
 If at any time you feel unsafe, please contact a residential staff member or the University of California Police Department at 911 or 642.3333 from a cell phone.

-Dedicated safety personnel, through on-site security staff provide additional security services to students living in the residence halls.
+Dedicated safety personnel, through the Residential Life Safety Program, provide additional on-site safety precautions to students living in the residence halls.

 We also encourage students to be proactive in the health and safety of the community.
 Have you ever been in a situation where something just did not feel right, but you were not sure how to respond?
 Bears That CARE is an active bystander initiative to make our campus safer.
 Bears That CARE educates and empowers individuals and groups to be able to recognize potential harm or violence and intervene — safely and effectively.
 Learn more about Bears That CARE.